uralys/taverne/readme.md

 </details>

-## 🏁 setup the Hookstores provider with these stores
+## 🏁 setup the Taverne provider with these stores

-Once all stores are ready, and pass them as `stores` parameter to `<Hookstores>`.
+Once all stores are ready, and pass them as `stores` parameter to `<Taverne>`.

 This is where you define names your stores.

-`Hookstores` will simply create hooks with the same names with the `use` prefix.
+`Taverne` will simply create hooks with the same names with the `use` prefix.

 ```js
 whatheverNameStore ===> useWhatheverNameStore()